 Although their popularity waned, this shoe enjoyed a solid revival in the 20th century.
 Now, it’s a celebrity favorite, especially the Gucci's Princeton Horsebit slippers!

-Clogs are mule shoes traditionally made of wood.
-Since they can't flex like other shoes for women, they make up for it with a curved toe (cast.)
+Clogs are mule shoes traditionally made entirely of wood.
+Since they can't flex like other shoes for women, they make up for it with a curved toe (aka cast).

 Wooden footwear goes back to the time of Greek tragedies.
 The earliest example of clogs, however, was seen in the 13th century Netherlands.